-Calculation of power system modes
+Calculation of power grid modes

-Working with the application
+Working with the app

-Three tabs with tables are used to work with the application:
+Three tabs with tables are used to work with the application.:

 Nodes |